OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 Edit Feature Geometries in a Layer
 ================================================================================

-In the Layer List, right click on the layer name.
+In the Layer List, right click on the layer name, as in the previous example.
 This will show a pop-up menu.
 Check the box next to the Editable menu entry called "Editable".
 This will open a new floating toolbar over the Layer View on the right side.
 This toolbar has a set of buttons that you can use to edit the geometry of a geographic feature.

 .. image:: ../../images/screenshots/1024x768/openjump_ss_05.png
    :scale: 55